 - The eustachian tube or ear canal gets water stuck in it: The tiny places inside the ear are alarmingly good at capturing water and sweat.
 (If you often sweat profusely, this can certainly end up temporarily clogging your ears).

 - Growths: Your ears can get growths, bulges, and lumps which can even obstruct your ears.

 - Ear Infection: An ear infection can bring about fluid buildup and inflammation that ultimately blocks your ears.

 - Irreversible hearing loss: Some forms of hearing loss feel a lot like a blocked ear.
 If your “clogged ear” is lasting longer than it should, you need to have it examined.

 - Accumulation of earwax: If earwax becomes compacted or is not properly draining it can cause blockages..

 How to Bring Your Ears Back to Normal as Quickly as Possible

-So, if air pressure is the culprit, your ears will usually go back to normal in a day or two.
+So, if air pressure is the culprit, your ears will usually go back to normal.
 You might have to wait for your immune system to start working if your blockage is due to an ear infection (and, if it’s the latter, antibiotics can be very helpful).
 This could take up to a couple of weeks.
 You may have to wait even longer than that if you have a sinus infection.